This page applies to the BMW motorcycle models R50/5, R60/5, R75/5, R60/6, R75/6, R90/6, R90S and some later models.

 Most of this procedure is for checking BMW valve lash (clearance) for the first time.

-1. Remove the valve covers and catch the oil.
+1. Remove the valve covers.
 Notice the tightness of the nuts.
 The center nut should not be as tight as the two smaller outer nuts.
 Each side of a valve cover should have some oil in it.
 Some gray paste is usually found settled out from the oil.
 Check that there are no chips of metal in the paste.
 If you find no oil, this is serious and it is time to do some troubleshooting.

 2. Remove the spark plugs.
 Notice the tightness.
 The spark plugs should not be very tight, just good and snug.